MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 `version` [Required]
 This is the version of your mod and gets both publically displayed and internally used to detect version mismatches.
-You can write pretty much whatever in here, but it's generally a good idea to have some sort of structure.
+There is no formal standard to be upkept here, but it's generally a good idea to have some sort of structure.
 Even if it's something as simple as a single number that increases every time you update your mod.
 Some more info about that can be found in the article about [versioning](https://mcforge.readthedocs.io/en/latest/conventions/versioning/).

 Example: `@Mod(modid="examplemod", name="Mad Mod For Kool Kids" version="1.radical")`

 `acceptableRemoteVersions` [Optional]
-This lets Forge know what Client-side versions your mod is ok with.
+This lets Forge know what Client-side versions your mod accepts when run on a server.
 The wildcard * (a star) means that your mod is fine with ANY version on the other end, even nothing at all.
 You can use this for Server-side only mods.
 [TODO: Someone add here how the versions can be structured.
 I THINK you can set minimum/maximum versions?]

 Example: [TODO]